 Of course, the concept of a user journey is nothing new.
 Good design imagines where the audience is coming from, what motivates them, how they’ll experience a website, and how they will be changed by their interaction.
 A commitment to human-centered design is table stakes.

 But there is a bigger goal beyond visually appealing design.
 We don’t just want to delight our audience – we want to transform them in ways big and small.
 Desired user behavior varies significantly from “sign up” to “join us” to “change your lifestyle”.
 Whether teaching them something new, introducing them to a new practice, inviting them to serve, or equipping them to change the world, good design alone isn’t enough.

 People aren’t changed or inspired easily.
 Stories, however, offer us a way of disrupting how someone sees the world.
 Though storytelling, we can create empathy, shift paradigms, and motivate people to do good.
 Here are some great storytelling worksheets from Winning the Story Wars to help unearth your story.

 Digital tools are a unique platform for storytelling.
 The possibilities are seemingly endless.
 New mediums that transcend words and images give us tools to make the user journey immersive.
 We don’t just tell stories so much as we immerse people in them.
 As you work to develop your online presence, know that the bar has been set high and users may soon forget a site that looks like all the others.

-Your website should do more than inform.
+Your digital offering should do more than inform.